Marlay Park: Marlay House and Demesne

-Marlay was sold in 1864 to Robert Tedcastle, a well-known Dublin ship owner and coal merchant.
+From 1857 to 1860 Marlay House was the residence of Grace Louisa Butler, Dowager Marchioness of Ormonde, widow of James Butler, 1st Marquess of Ormonde.
+Marlay House and its demense was sold in 1864 to Robert Tedcastle, a well-known Dublin ship owner and coal merchant.
 He named one of his ships 'Marlay', which sank off Howth in 1902 with the loss of 15 lives.
 His family lived there until 1925 when Robert Ketton Love bought the house for £8,325.
 He lived there until his death in 1939.
 His son, Philip Love, a market gardener who was once one of Ireland's largest tomato producers, was also a racehorse breeder whose famous horse Larkspur won the 1962 Epsom Derby.
 He died in August 1970 and in 1972 it was bought by Dublin County Council for £500,000.
 The park was officially opened by Taoiseach, Liam Cosgrave on 29 June 1975.

 A 1.82 ha walled garden was built near the house around 1794, and consists of restored regency ornamental and kitchen gardens.
 The ornamental garden boasts an extensive display of period plants, ranging from herbaceous borders to shrub beds.
 The Head Gardener's house, orangery, arbour and water features combine to create a distinctive atmosphere.
 Located just over the wall, the kitchen garden houses a fine collection of regency fruit trees, vegetables and associated bothies.

 Daily tours of the gardens take place during the summer months and by appointment at other times.
 The former gardener's house offers refreshments year round.